ManyMath/microphone/packages/microphone_flutter/README.md

 }
 ```

+## Permissions

+The microphone is a protected resource; declare it in your app:

+- **macOS / iOS**: add `NSMicrophoneUsageDescription` to `Info.plist`.
+On macOS
+  also enable the audio-input entitlement
+  (`com.apple.security.device.audio-input`) for sandboxed apps.
+- **Android**: add `<uses-permission android:name="android.permission.RECORD_AUDIO"/>`
+  to `AndroidManifest.xml`.

+The OS prompts on first capture; the web backend prompts via getUserMedia.
+See
+the example app for working configuration.

+## Precompiled binaries

 Building requires Rust (`rustup`).
 To remove even that for consumers, the repo
 is set up for cargokit **precompiled binaries**:

 - `native/microphone/cargokit.yaml` holds the public signing key and the
   release URL prefix.
-- `.github/workflows/precompile.yml` builds and uploads signed binaries to
+- A release workflow builds and uploads signed binaries to
   `precompiled_<crate-hash>` releases on tag pushes.
 It needs a
   `CARGOKIT_PRIVATE_KEY` repository secret: the hex private key printed by
   `dart run build_tool gen-key` (keep it secret; never commit it).